 Prevenar 13 can be co-administered with other routine paediatric vaccines administered as part of the UK national immunisation programme.2,3

-Prevenar 13 is also recommended for children from their first birthday up until their second birthday who have an unknown or incomplete vaccination history.5
+Prevenar 13 is also recommended for children from their first birthday up until their second birthday who have an unknown or incomplete vaccination history.4,5

-In addition to the childhood immunisation programme, The Green Book recommends Prevenar 13 for:6
+In addition to the childhood immunisation programme, The Green Book recommends one dose of Prevenar 13 for:4

-*Examples of severely immunocompromised include bone marrow transplant patients, patients with acute and chronic leukaemia, multiple myeloma or genetic disorders affecting the immune system (such as IRAK-4, NEMO).6
+*Examples of severely immunocompromised include bone marrow transplant patients, patients with acute and chronic leukaemia, multiple myeloma or genetic disorders affecting the immune system (such as IRAK-4, NEMO).4

-The Green Book refers Healthcare professionals to The British HIV Association (BHIVA) guidance for guidance on the vaccination of adults living with HIV.7
+The Green Book refers Healthcare Professionals to The British HIV Association (BHIVA) for guidance on the vaccination of adults living with HIV.6

-The British HIV Association (BHIVA) guidance recommends all adults who are HIV positive should receive a single dose of Prevenar 13, irrespective of CD4 cell count and antiretroviral therapy (ART).8
+The British HIV Association (BHIVA) guidance recommends all adults who are HIV positive should receive a single dose of Prevenar 13, irrespective of CD4 cell count, antiretroviral therapy (ART) use and viral load.7

 For an in-depth pneumococcal immunisation schedule for individuals in clinical risk groups please visit chapter 25 of the Green Book.